England and Wales

 - Allowing Police and Crime Commissioners to take on a greater role in the police complaints system, choosing between three different models

 - Introducing a system of "super-complaints" so that certain organisations such as charities or advocacy could complain about trends or patterns in policing

 In Scotland, if a complainant is unhappy with the response offered by the police to a non-criminal complaint, they can refer it to the Police Investigations and Review Commission who may then carry out a review of the way in which it was handled.
 The PIRC can direct that the complaint must be reconsidered.

 The PIRC can also investigate the most serious incidents independently.

-In Northern Ireland, all complaints are investigated by the independent Police Ombudsman for Northern Ireland.
-The creation of the Ombudsman was a key part of the peace process, following criticisms of the previous system.
+In Northern Ireland, the independent Police Ombudsman for Northern Ireland investigates all complaints against the police.
+The creation of the Ombudsman was a key part of the Northern Ireland peace process, following criticisms of the previous system.